ArnaudBuchholz/reserve/doc/openui5.md

 ### Using HTTP redirect

-One way to implement this path is to **instruct the browser to get the file from a different URL** when accessing the non existing one.
+One way to implement this path is to **instruct the browser to get the file from a different URL** when accessing the virtual one.

 For instance, when `/resources/sap-ui-core.js` is requested, REserve answers with the **[HTTP 302](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) status code** and the information to get the resource from `https://openui5.hana.ondemand.com/1.76.0/resources/sap-ui-core.js`.

-The [status handler](https://www.npmjs.com/package/reserve#status) takes care of answering the request.
+The [status handler](https://www.npmjs.com/package/reserve#status) takes care of answering the request, the new location is described in the **response header**.

 ```json
 {